 What is clear from the findings is that therapy must look beyond the goal of simply getting the individual sober and instead, focus on the development of self-efficacy, self-determination and ongoing supportive treatment involving peer support.

-The study by Howard Marsden-Hughes Lead Therapist in Addictions at the Priory Hospital Preston, and Peter Madsen Gubi, Senior Lecturer in Counselling and Psychotherapy at the University of Central Lancashire has been published in the September edition of the Journal of Counselling and Psychotherapy Research.
+The study by Howard Marsden-Hughes, Lead Therapist in Addictions at Priory Hospital Preston, and Peter Madsen Gubi, Senior Lecturer in Counselling and Psychotherapy at the University of Central Lancashire, has been published in the September edition of the Journal of Counselling and Psychotherapy Research.